Customer Service: 503-823-7770

 GENERAL INFORMATION: 503-823-7404

-On March 14, 2012 the Oregon Health Authority (OHA) issued the Portland Water Bureau a variance from the federal drinking water rules requiring the treatment of Bull Run drinking water for Cryptosporidium.
-As a result of the variance the Portland Water Bureau does not treat for Cryptosporidium.
+On March 14, 2012, the Oregon Health Authority (OHA) issued the Portland Water Bureau a ten-year variance from the federal drinking water rules requiring the treatment of Bull Run drinking water for Cryptosporidium.
+As a result of the variance, the Portland Water Bureau does not currently treat for Cryptosporidium but is working to install filtration treatment by September 30, 2027.

 OHA issued the treatment variance based on the Portland Water Bureau’s comprehensive LT2 Treatment Variance Request.
 The variance request was based on the results of a year-long water quality Sampling Plan and Study of Bull Run water and other supporting information.